holoviz/panel/doc/tutorials/basic/caching.md

     Your browser does not support the video tag.
 </video>

-Please note how the `__name__` and `id` does not change for the `external_module` when you refresh the page.
-Note that they do change for the served `app`.

 :::{note}
-Please note

-- imported modules are run once the first time they are imported.
-  - Objects defined in imported modules are shared between all user *sessions*
+- Imported modules are executed once when they are first imported.
+Objects defined in these modules are shared across all user sessions.
-- the served `app.py` code is run every time the app is loaded.
-  - Objects defined here are shared within the single user *session* only (unless they are cached).
+- The `app.py` script is executed each time the app is loaded.
+Objects defined here are shared within the single user session only (unless cached).
-- only *specific, bound functions* are rerun on user interactions.
-Not the entire `app.py` script.
+- Only specific, bound functions are re-executed upon user interactions, not the entire `app.py` script.

 :::

-### Exercise: Add `--autoreload`
+### Exercise: Enable `--autoreload`

-Try repeating the steps above with `--autoreload`
+Try repeating the aforementioned steps with `--autoreload`.

 ```bash
 panel serve app.py --autoreload
 ```

-What changes?
+Observe the changes.

 :::{dropdown} Solution

-With `--autoreload` both files are run when the server starts and before the page is loaded the first time.
+With `--autoreload`, both files are executed when the server starts and before the page is loaded for the first time.

 <img src="https://assets.holoviz.org/panel/tutorials/page_load_end_autoreload.png"></img>

 :::

-## Load Fast with Caching
+## Enhance Loading Speed with Caching

+Now, let's explore how caching can dramatically improve the loading speed of your Panel apps.

-Run the code below
+Execute the code snippet below:

 ```{pyodide}
 from datetime import datetime